rationalpointofview/rpov/_posts/2016-01-10-mental-lattice-mathematics.md

         * calucate the profit level, varies your assumptions and throw some different [Monte Carlo Scenario](https://en.wikipedia.org/wiki/Monte_Carlo_method) to see how your business hold up.
         * Find out the key ratios of your business. eg rent to revenue ratio , gross margin etc, and scale your business revenue by scaling up or down 10 times, check the number and how it will hold up.

-Another example:

-## Size and Limits

-**Useful to: to predict how physical object change when the size scale up or down.

-__Example:__

-How does weight, strength and surface area change when we change size?

-for example, a [cube](https://en.wikipedia.org/wiki/Cube) of size 10cmx10cmx10cm, total circumference = 120 cm, area = 600, volume = 1000

-for a cube of twice of the edge length, the 20cm x20cmx20cm,  total circumference = 240 cm, area = 2400, volume = 8000

-For a cube , the math formula to calculate:

-circumference = 12a
-surface area = 6 a^2\
-volume = a^3\

-so if cir double:

-Cir = 12* (2a) = 24a
-area = 6* (2a) * (2a)= 24 a^2
-volume = (2a) * (2a) * (2a) = 8a^3

-so if we double the edges of a cube:

-surface area will increase 4 times and volume will increase 8 times

-What is the signaficance of this ?
-The significance is for most real live object, weight or mass is often can be approximated by volume, and strengh can often approximated by surface area;

-Peter Bevelin in his excellent book [Seeking Wisdom: From Darwin to Munger, 3rd Edition](http://www.amazon.com/Seeking-Wisdom-Darwin-Munger-3rd/dp/1578644283/ref=sr_1_1?ie=UTF8&qid=1452472859&sr=8-1&keywords=Seeking+Wisdom%3A+From+Darwin+To+Munger) gave a vivid example of this.

-Imaging If you grow twice as tall, your will be weighting about 8 times as before, and your bone's cross section only incresae 4 times, so the stress to your bone is 2 times higher, and assumeing the material consist of your bone dont change, hence you are 50 % more fragile.

-Ever Wonder Why the lagest animal in the sea is blue whale, which can reach 180 tons and the lagest land animal african elephant is only can reach about 7 tons ?

-Thats why.

 ## Compound Interest: